ramnerd/rig_veda_analysed/README.md

+##**You Can directly view the OUTPUT OF THIS PROJECT IN SIMPLE WAY FOR free here https://raman-hacks.onrender.com/**
 # Rig Veda Analysed

 > A data analytics and computational linguistics project aimed at uncovering patterns, themes, and insights from the ancient text of the Rig Veda.